Samsung/tizen-docs/docs/application/vstools/tools/dotnet-diagnostics.md

      ![Tizen application running](media/dotnet-gcdump-collect.png)

-   - Once the gcdump file is collected, a message popup is shown to inform the user, and the file is added to the gcdump file list in **GCDump Explorer window**.
+   - Once the gcdump file is collected, a message popup is shown to inform the user, and the file is added to the gcdump file list in **GCDump Explorer** window.

-   - User can collect the gcdump file multiple times by clicking the **Collect** button, until the application is closed by pressing "Home" or "Back" buttons, or by clicking the **Stop** button given in **GCDump Explorer window**.
+   - User can collect the gcdump file multiple times by clicking the **Collect** button, until the application is closed by pressing "Home" or "Back" buttons, or by clicking the **Stop** button given in **GCDump Explorer** window.

 ### Step 2.
 Analyze the gcdump file
    - The GUI application provides two tools to view the gcdump diagnostics data.
 The views include:

-       - Double click the gcdump file in **GCDump Explorer window**.
+       - Double click the gcdump file in **GCDump Explorer** window.
 It will open the file in **PerfView** tool.
        ![gcdump PerfView analysis view](media/dotnet-gcdump-perfview.png)
        - Right click the gcdump file in **GCDump Explorer window** and select **Open With Editor**.
 It will open the file in **Visual Studio**.